This post was originally published in June of 2018. I’ve updated it to include step-by-step photos but the recipe remains the same.

-I read recently that Americans consume about 3 1/2 pounds of strawberries per person per year.
-And guys, I think I bring up that average all by myself.
+Did you know that Americans consume about 3 1/2 pounds of strawberries per person per year?
+Guys, I think I bring up that average all by myself.

 Because I cannot get enough strawberries—or any berry, really.
-But I love that good strawberries are available pretty much all year (at least in Phoenix).
+And I love that good strawberries are available pretty much all year (at least in Phoenix).

 So you know I needed to give strawberries their very own cake.
 And trust me when I tell you that this strawberry layer cake is DELICIOUS!
 Also trust me when I tell you you need to make yourself one very soon.